 The Nike Women’s Air Max Invigor sneakers come in neutral colors, so they’re easy to incorporate into a nursing job.

-There are two style options: white/metallic silver and black/metallic silver/white.
 It is a stylish option that pairs well with a nurse’s scrubs or a pair of joggers.

 Even though they’re a low top sneaker, they have enough cushioning to provide the support feet need.

 The vast majority of customers have found that these sneakers fit just as they had expected.
 These are fashionable, lightweight Nikes at a relatively affordable price.